Justintime50/laravel-docker/README.md

 </div>

 This image uses the `justintime50/nginx-php` docker image as its base which contains most everything a Laravel app would need out of the box.
-This image extends on the base by linking the storage directory, copying the project over from `/src`, setting permissions, and clearing cache for Laravel.
+This image extends on the base by importing the correct nginx config needed for Laravel.

+See the `example` directory for additional ways to extend this in your local project by linking the storage directory, copying the project over from `/src`, setting permissions, and clearing cache for Laravel.

 ## Install